 Pay Attention to Small Details

 When clients buy a new car from an official dealer, they are sure that if they don’t like something in this vehicle, they can return it and receive money back.
 It doesn’t work when we speak about a used vehicle’s market.
 When drivers buy used cars – they will never get their money back and they will not sell it more expensively if something goes wrong.
-You should always verify and if you feel that something is not right – better search for something else (especially if you are not that restricted in time and opportunities).
+You should always verify and if you feel that something is not right – better search for something else.
+Perhaps Uber car rental instead.